Nat-byte-ops/SQL-Project-eCommerce-Website-Data-Analytics/README.md

 * Products
 * Orders and Refunds
 * We'll use MySQL to understand how customers access and interact with the site, analyze landing page performance and conversion, and explore product-level sales.

+* Scale of the database: 6 related tables, which contain more than 1,735,000 rows in total.

+## Files in the project:
+* create_mavenfuzzyfactory_vApril2022.sql : create the tables and insert the data.
+* preparing_workbench_vApril2022.sql :
+#### 1) adjusting max packet size to allow large files to run
+#### 2) adjusting your SQL mode to allow invalid dates and use a smarter GROUP BY setting
+#### 3) adjusting your timeout settings to run longer queries
+* Traffic_Source_Analysis.sql:

 ## 1. Traffic Source Analysis